aagrxyz/CampusBot/README.md

 2. It uses the [Language Understanding Intelligent Service (LUIS)](https://www.luis.ai/) that lets the bot to understand language.
 3. It uses the [QnA Maker](https://qnamaker.ai/) that enabled us to build, train and publish a simple question and answer bot based on FAQ URLs.
 4. It uses the [Graph API](https://developers.facebook.com/docs/graph-api) to parse the fb Pages and then display events.
+5. It uses [Twilio REST API](https://www.twilio.com/docs/api/rest) to send Programmable SMS to the user for SMS Reminders.
 5. It uses a [web2py](http://www.web2py.com/) server to provide the details of the complaints logged, class schedule, paper download, and the course info.
 6. It uses [CleverBot](http://www.cleverbot.com/) API to converse with the user in the conversation mode.